Mísia

-Mísia (born Susana Maria Alfonso de Aguiar, in 1955 in Porto, Portugal) is a Portuguese fado singer.
-Mísia is a polyglot.
-Despite singing mostly fado, she has sung some of her songs in Spanish, French, Catalan, English, and even Japanese.
+Susana Maria Alfonso de Aguiar (18 June 1955 – 27 July 2024), known mononymously as Mísia, was a Portuguese fado singer.
+She was a polyglot, singing some of her songs in Spanish, French, Catalan, English, and Japanese.

-Parentage
+Background

 Mísia's mother was Catalan and used to be a cabaret dancer, which accounts for many of the influences that shaped her music: tango, bolero, the use of Portuguese guitar with accordion, violin and the piano.

+Mísia died from cancer at a hospital in Lisbon, on 27 July 2024, at the age of 69.

 Style

-Throughout her career, Mísia developed a new style: she modernized Amália Rodrigues's fado, shocking orthodox audiences by adding to the traditional instruments (bass guitar, classical guitar and Portuguese guitar) the sensuality of the accordion and the violin, and borrowing their finest verses from the greatest Portuguese poets.
+Throughout her career, Mísia developed a new style: she modernized Amália Rodrigues's fado, shocking orthodox audiences by adding to the traditional instruments (bass guitar, classical guitar and Portuguese guitar) the sensuality of the accordion and the violin, while also borrowing their finest verses from the greatest Portuguese poets.